hughestu/MATLAB-Binance-API/README.md

 [![View MATLAB-Binance-API on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://uk.mathworks.com/matlabcentral/fileexchange/95558-matlab-binance-api)

 # MATLAB Binance API
 Suite of functions for accessing the [Binance API](https://binance-docs.github.io/apidocs/spot/en/#introduction) via MATLAB (R2016b or later).
-This package supports spot and margin trading and all public endpoints (market data) - support for WebSockets to be provided in v0.2.0.
+This package supports spot and margin trading and all public endpoints - support for WebSockets to be provided in v0.2.0.

 ### Features
 * Access all historical market data (from 1 week candles to individual trades)